We are very fortunate to have the following facilitators join us (arranged alphabetically):

 Associate Professor of Philosophical Theology

-Areas of Specialization: continental philosophy; non-philosophy; philosophical theology; religious studies; scientific ecology.
+Areas of Specialization: philosophy; non-philosophy; philosophical theology; religious studies; scientific ecology.

 Seminar: Alienation and Its Antidotes: On the Thought of François Laruelle